-In our base-case stress scenarios, we have considered the deteriorating French economy and worsening unemployment forecasts, which we view as key drivers of consumer loan performance (see "European Economic Outlook: U.K. Consumers Lead The Way, While Deflation Haunts The Eurozone," published on April 25, 2014).
+In our base-case stress scenarios, we have considered the accelerating economic growth of the French economy and improving unemployment forecasts, which we view as key drivers of consumer loan performance (see "Growth In Europe Is On Track, But Geopolitical Risks Have Risen" published on Dec.
+2, 2015).